This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 17 Uses for Fels Naptha That Will Change Your Life

 #1.
 Treat cold sores – As weird as it sounds, you can treat cold sores with Fels Naptha by washing the area with the soap.
 Yup, it’s that simple!
+I love this so much better than other cold sore treatments.

 #2.
 Bug repellant – Bugs can be annoying when they’re in your home.
 Cut up chunks of the Fels Naptha and place it around your home.
 You may be surprised as to how quickly those bugs are repelled.